-In a recent study, 19 well-trained female duathletes were assigned to either:
+In one study, 19 well-trained female duathletes were assigned to either:

 • run and cycle with an added strength training program, or